ksach/image-grid/README.md

 ## Running the app locally

 ```
-npm install
+npm install --prod
 npm start
 ```
 Point your browser to [http://localhost:8080/](http://localhost:8080/)

 To change the list of image urls go to /client/app.js and change the json file name in line 5.
-For the original sample set use image-urls.json
+For the original sample set use ./data/image-urls.json

 ## Browser Compatibility